andykcheng/lmcmd/README.md

 Currently it supports linux and mac command line.

-The first run will ask you for the API key from Together.ai, and save to the *.lmcmd.config* in the home folder.
+The first run will ask you for the API key from OpenAI, and save to the *.lmcmd.config* in the home folder.
 Put this command on the PATH to run anywhere.

 To use the program, just run: